Smells fishy? Not really.

 It takes millennia to decompose and can be found in pipes, insulation, electric cables and shower curtains.

 Although plastic was accidentally discovered more than a century ago, this material has only become extremely popular in the 1970s.
-Most of all the plastic ever produced still exists to this day.
-This is because plastic can take between a dozen to a million years to decompose.
+Most of all the plastic ever produced still exist to this day – some plastics can take up to a million years to decompose.

 Top 10 plastic items found in beaches